crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 their part of the puzzle.
 These programmers will always favor microservices.
 Always.
 Why would they always favor microservices given this enormous cost?
 It makes no sense; yet, it happens repeatedly.

-#### Lack of understanding of the cost (along with lack of analysis.)
+### Lack of cost analysis

 Software costs are notoriously difficult to estimate.
 It involves such a human element in the design and coding and across various pieces of a team ranging from UX to backend and to data; to name a few, and is usually a combination of these people and skills.

-Most developers have not built their own successful software business.
+Many developers have not built their own successful software business.
-They are working in a corporation with other developers and lack the "macro view" necessary to make these kinds of cost benefit decisions.
-This lack of perspective is coupled with the industry having a fad where microservices are 1) considered advanced 2) practiced by the big shops and 3) more fun to work on due to isolation.
+They are working in a corporation with other developers and lack the "macro view" experience necessary to make important cost benefit decisions.
+This lack of perspective is coupled with the industry having a fad where microservices are 1) considered advanced 2) practiced by the big shops and most importantly 3) more fun to work on due to isolation.

 These factors lead to the incorrect adoption of microservices at the wrong time in a business evolution, and for the wrong reasons.

-### What are these costs? (x5 for each environment)
+### What are these costs?

-Earlier we mentioned the importance in software lifecycle terms, of having FIVE software environments.
+Earlier we mentioned the importance in software lifecycle terms, of having five working software environments.

 It may seem that each of these are merely a copy of the same system running somewhere else, but this is not nearly the case in practice.